Wrist Cooling for Hot Flashes Clinical Trial

 Study Summary

-This pilot randomized double blind controlled crossover study aims to determine the impact of two wrist cooling devices on symptom control of hot flashes in adult men and adult women experiencing hot flashes.
-The participants will record during the first two weeks of the study all of their hot flashes and severity of their hot flashes in a diary.
-The participants will be randomly assigned to wear one of the two wrist cooling devices that have an identical appearance at different times in the study.
-They will wear the first assigned device for weeks 3 and 4.
+This pilot study aims to determine the impact of an experimental active cooling wrist device compared to a placebo device [the devices look identical] on symptom control of hot flashes in adult men and adult women experiencing hot flashes.
+The participants will record during the first two weeks of the study all of their hot flashes and severity of their hot flashes in a study diary.
+Each participant will wear each of the two devices [active cooling and placebo] during the trial but the order of which device they wear first will be determined by their random assignment into a group.
+The devices are identical in appearance and neither the participant nor the investigators w ill know which device the participants are wearing.
+Participants will wear the first assigned device for weeks 3 and 4.
 They will record in their diary the severity of their hot flashes while using the device.
-For weeks 5 and 6 they will be ask to use a second device and record in their diary the severity of their hot flashes with the use of the device.
+For weeks 5 and 6 they will use a second device and record in their diary the severity of their hot flashes with the use of the device.

 The devices will be attached to the wrist like a watch.
-When activated, one device will turn on a cooling fan with the cooling plate being active for up to 5 minutes, and the other device will turn on a cooling fan only for up to 5 minutes without the cooling plate being active.
+When activated, the experimental active cooling device will turn on a cooling fan with the cooling plate being active for up to 5 minutes.
+In contrast, the placebo device will only turn on a cooling fan for up to 5 minutes without the cooling plate being active.

 Eligibility Criteria